matthewbowling123/Engineering_4_Notebook/README.md

 ### Reflection
 This assignment was the first one this year that was acctually challenging.
 It was difficult because I had never used an OLED before.
 I learned about the OLEDs wiring and Code as well as learned about f strings which will all be very helpful in the future.
 Im very glad I did this assignment even though it was very hard.

+## Landing_Area_Part_1

+### Description
+For this assignment I was intructed to write code that took 3 coordinate inputs and printed the area of the triangle created by them.

+### Evidence

 ## FEA_part_3

 ### Description